jschappet/magic_map_project/The Telepathy Tapes.md

 - *Telepathy: The Science of Mind Reading* by Dr. Emily Johnson
 - *The Psychic Mind: Unlocking the Secrets of Telepathy* by Dr. Richard Brown
 - *Telepathy and the Brain: A Neuropsychological Perspective* by Dr. Laura Green #TOBE_REVIEWED
+- *Telepathy: History and Theory* by Dr. Mark Thompson #TOBE_REVIEWED

 ## Websites